Curriculum

 Strong subject knowledge is vital for staff to be able to deliver a highly effective and robust Design and technology curriculum.

-Design and technology is blocked so that pupils can focus and absorb in their task so they can delve deeper into their understanding within this subject.
+Design and technology are blocked so that pupils can focus and absorb their task so they can delve deeper into their understanding of this subject.

 Pupils attend DT workshops and secondary schools to broaden and deepen their knowledge and skills.